CIS700-Procedural-Graphics/Final-Project/README.md

 - Fixed the bug I had in my previous milestone where I couldn't get multiple metaballs to animate.
 I now have deltaT being passed in from main.js into the update functions in marching_cubes.js and metaball.js.

-- Positioned camera accordingly to emulate the image above.
+- Set a fixed camera position to be according to the image above.

 - Now, I have multiple metaballs sprouting from a side with varying accelerations and positions.
 This is set up accordingly to the image above. ("setupMetaballs" function in marching_cubes.js)
     * I'm in the middle of updating the logic of this to rather be in the "update" function than "setupMetaballs" to provide more flexibility in the spawning of metaballs.